Customer Service: 1-888-991-2299

 Make the most of your health and wellness.

-Private COVID-19 vaccines are available for purchase at the pharmacy.
+Private-pay COVID-19 vaccines may be available for purchase at the pharmacy.
 Many private insurance providers will provide partial or full coverage.
-Speak to a pharmacist to test your insurance plan.
-Online booking link above.
+Please contact the pharmacy to confirm vaccine availability.

 Options to schedule an appointment: